MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust-devreg.md

 - Configure Azure AD Connect to sync the user's on-premises UPN to the onPremisesUserPrincipalName attribute in Azure AD.
 - Add the domain name of the on-premises UPN as a [verified domain](/azure/active-directory/fundamentals/add-custom-domain) in Azure AD.

-You can learn more about this scenario by reading [review on-premises UPN support for Hybrid Azure Ad join](azure/active-directory/devices/hybrid-azuread-join-plan#review-on-premises-ad-users-upn-support-for-hybrid-azure-ad-join)
+You can learn more about this scenario by reading [Review on-premises UPN support for Hybrid Azure Ad join](azure/active-directory/devices/hybrid-azuread-join-plan#review-on-premises-ad-users-upn-support-for-hybrid-azure-ad-join).

 > [!NOTE]
 > Windows Hello for Business Hybrid key trust is not supported if your users' on-premises domain cannot be added as a verified domain in Azure AD.